How to improve your resilient leadership skills: 10 traits to shape your development

 2. Stay balanced

-As a leader, you are more self-aware.
-You are also more balanced.
-Plus you choose when to get involved.
+As a leader, you need to be more self-aware.
+You must be more balanced.
+Plus you can choose when to get involved.
 And when not to be involved.
 This ability to control how you engage with situations helps you to cope with change.

 3. Have a sense of humor

-Humor is a very important aspect of coping with change.
+Humor is a very important aspect of coping with change and workplace wellbeing.
 Enjoy and practice it every day.
 And be amazed at the change you will see in yourself.

 4. Remain creative

-As a leader, you are very creative and try new things.
+As a leader, you need to be very creative and try new things.

 5. Be autonomous

-As a leader, you develop safe boundaries between yourself and others.
-This allows you to operate independently.
+As a leader, you need to develop safe boundaries between yourself and others.
+This allows you to operate independently and promote workplace wellbeing.
 And take decisive action where necessary.

 6. Be happy